Ravi412450/upgraded-carnival/README.md

 ## Pluralsight Demo
 * Thanks for the view lets crack it
 * All the very best
-* This is just ofr demo guys
+* This is just for demo guys